Travel Process Overview

 All travel

-The form and insurance are BOTH required
+The form and insurance are both required along with above Psychology form

 International Insurance - anyone participating in University-Related International Travel must enroll